chris-hewitt/engine/README.md

 if ($desc) return <<<'DESC'

-	Provide consistent month/date formats for our specific app
+	Provide consistent site-wide month/date formats for our app
 	input:
 		month as int, starting in January 2010 style as one of several predefined letters
 	output:
 		human-readable month string
 DESC;

 if ($init) { return [